waimea-cholmes2/300DTD-Workout-Tracker-Website-Project/docs/1-sprint-1-prototype.md

 ### Required Data Input

-Replace this text with a description of what data will be input, and where / how it will be obtained.
 - The First data that will be input by the user will be them signing in or registering through the sign in and register form page

 - The user can input a workout of an exercise of their choice, they will input the reps, sets an weight they did for the workout in the add progress form, they can also delete any progress they want in the exercises page